evad37/rater/README.md

 ## TODO
  - [ ] Finish writing app (min viable product - same or better functionality than v1)
     - OOUI window for the main dialog
-       - Delete a parameter
-       - Add a parameter
        - Delete a banner
        - Add a banner
        - Display ores prediction somewhere